 Before looking at methods to reduce cycle time in software delivery, it’s important that we’re on the same page about what cycle time is.
 So in short, software development cycle time measures the amount of time from work started to work delivered.

 Software development cycle time begins when a developer first starts working on a new feature.
 It ends when that feature gets released into the hands of users.

 Within cycle time, there are a number of phases.
-The first is coding time (sometimes affectionately called “fun time”), and the last is release time.
+The first is coding time (sometimes affectionately called “fun time”), and the last is deploy time.
 If your company has already invested in continuous delivery, then merge time is effectively equal to cycle time.

 Why Is Cycle Time Important?

 Software development cycle time is a bit of a catchall “super metric” because it contains so much information within its phases.
 It shows the efficiency your software development team has when it comes to getting value into the hands of customers.

 You can measure efficiency and trends over time for different teams, iterations, and products.
 You can identify bottlenecks in the delivery process and immediately work on ways you can fix them.